 How many of us think about what we could do with more money?
-How many of us understand it’s true value?
+How many of us understand its true value?
 Whether we squander, or spend lavishly, everyone gives thought to having more stuff that makes it possible to live.

 The fact is that having a sufficient amount of funds for meeting life’s needs can provide each of us with the feeling of being safe and secure.
 Having a surplus of funds can provide us with more options.
-The more wise options each of us has, the more choices we can makeup free us up to pursue better solutions for the challenges we face in life.
+The more wise options each of us has, the more choices we can make to free us up to pursue better solutions for the challenges we face in life.

 One of the most important values I have is that of being able to assist others less fortunate than myself.
 This can only happen when the needs of my family are sufficiently met.
 It means having enough for not only our family’s needs, but having enough to fulfill a dream, or two.
 Having enough is about being realistic and feeling good about the things you have.
 So for me, it means being able to give back.

 Having enough also means that you don’t waste what you have.
-There is something about meeting your needs and not over-consuming, that is just good for the world we live in.
+There is something about meeting your needs and not overconsuming; that is just good for the world we live in.
 When you live within your means and use only what you need, you have less trash, less stuff to store, and less cleaning to do.
 I’m not professing to be a minimalist because I’m not such a person.
 But, since our family has cut back on consumables, our trash isn’t as full and our house is less burdened with excess.

 I will confess to wanting more kitchen space so that I can buy some cool kitchen gadgets.
 We like cool gadgets and we like to cook.
 So, it also follows that we like to eat good food.
-It is all about determining what “enough is” and living that way in a realistic and calm manner.
+It is all about determining what “enough” is, and living that way in a realistic and calm manner.

 One of the things I’ve learned from living here in Europe is that Europeans like nice stuff.
-They have less stuff but what they own, is nice.
-Most people here don’t go into debt: They pay cash for what they own.
+They have less stuff, but what they own is nice.
+Most people here don’t go into debt; they pay cash for what they own.
 Most will have enough to retire on and are satisfied.
-Being here in The Netherlands has taught me to rethink my thinking.
+Being here in the Netherlands has taught me to rethink my thinking.
 It has been a lesson worth experiencing and learning.

 As I think about who I am now, versus who I was when I came to Europe to live, I can see how being here has affected me in a positive manner.
-It has changed me for the better and it has taught me valuable lessons that I could not have learned by remaining in the U.S.
+It has changed me for the better and it has taught me valuable lessons that I could not have learned by remaining in the US.

 Insight is a great gift that each of us can provide to ourselves.
-Insight comes when you look in the mirror and notice that the face staring back at you has taught you a valuable lesson, and one that you would not trade because you are better off for knowing.
+Insight comes when you look in the mirror and notice that the face staring back at you has taught you a valuable lesson, and one that you would not trade because you are better off for knowing it.
 Insight can heal the pain that comes from making lousy decisions.
 Insight is like a plate of your favorite comfort food.
-When you have it you want to enjoy it and you want more of it.
+When you have it, you want to enjoy it and you want more of it.

-As I move on with life, having enough for our family’s needs, is good enough.
+As I move on with life, having enough for our family’s needs is good enough.
 Evaluating what enough is was a challenge that has brought me inner peace.
-Understanding what enough is, frees me to do what I need to do in my life.
+Understanding what enough is frees me to do what I need to do in my life.
 Having enough means that you can live your life and not chase a false dream.